landloord/ReactParcelScss/README.md

 I decided to create one based off Parcel bundler.

 ## Usage
-clone the repository inside of a preferred project directory (assuming you have git installed) `git clone https://github.com/landloord/ReactParcelScss.git`
+clone the repository inside of a preferred project directory (assuming you have already inatalled git and node) `git clone https://github.com/landloord/ReactParcelScss.git`

-You may want to rename the directory from #### ReactParcelScss cd into your newly renamed directory and execute
+You may want to rename the directory from **ReactParcelScss** into something esle (your project name). cd into your newly renamed directory and execute
 `npm install` in the directory from a terminal to install athe required node modules.

 ## Updating